rebeccatraceyt/WhatTheBlank/README.md

 Music and sound effect credits can be found in a separate [file](CREDITS.md "Link to credits file")

 ### Code
 The developer consulted multiple sites in order to better understand the code they were trying to implement.
-For code that was copied and edited, the developer made sure to reference this with the code.
+For code that was copied and edited, the developer made sure to reference this within the code.
 The following sites were used on a more regular basis:
 - [Stack Overflow](https://stackoverflow.com/ "Link to Stack Overflow page")
 - [W3Schools](https://www.w3schools.com/ "Link to W3Schools page")
 - [Bootstrap](https://getbootstrap.com/ "Link to BootStrap page")